Square for Retail Reporting

 Filter on Cost of Goods Sold Report

 The COGS report includes sales, restocks, re-counts, losses, damages and theft.
-You can filter your COGS report to see just the information you are interested in.
+You can filter your COGS report to see just the information you’re interested in.
 For example, you can filter to see just the cost of your sales, without the impact of losses.

-The following are the filters and data you will see:
+The following are the filters and data you’ll see:

 All Stock Actions: You can view your costs and margins based on all adjustments (a true Cost of Goods Sold), including re-counts, restocked returns and losses.